 One is the primary producer, and the other is the secondary producer.
-Primary pure ghee producers maintain a dairy farm to produce the milk butter, and the secondary ghee producers or ghee production companies buy raw materials from certified firms.
+Primary premium ghee producers maintain a dairy farm to produce the milk butter, and the secondary ghee producers or ghee production companies buy raw materials from enlisted/trustworthy firms.

 The butter gets clarified in this slow-cooking process, which is why ghee is also termed clarified butter.
 Clarified butter can be further caramelized, and it is called ghee.

-Pure ghee producer companies keep their ghee manufacturing process completely transparent, and no synthetic color, flavor, or preservative is used in ghee making.
-A pure Ghee production company offers traceability of its raw ingredients to prove its ingenuity against inexpensive and quality compromised ghee market trends.
+Premium ghee producer companies keep their ghee manufacturing process completely transparent, and imposes rigorous quality assurance protocols in ghee making.
+A premium Ghee production company selects raw ingredients with care and responsibility to prove its ingenuity against inexpensive and quality compromised ghee market trends.

 Usually, five methods are used in premium ghee producer commercial processes.
 These are the traditional method, creamery-butter method, direct cream method, pre-stratification method, and continuous method for bulk ghee production—a Ghee production company works as a bulk ghee supplier.